robertorcosta/azure-docs.pt-br/articles/azure-monitor/log-query/query-optimization.md

 | extend Details = parse_xml(EventData)
 | extend FilePath = tostring(Details.UserData.RuleAndFileData.FilePath)
 | extend FileHash = tostring(Details.UserData.RuleAndFileData.FileHash)
+| where FileHash != "" and FilePath !startswith "%SYSTEM32"  // exact removal of results.
+Early filter is not accurate enough
 | summarize count() by FileHash, FilePath
 | where FileHash != "" // No need to filter out %SYSTEM32 here as it was removed before
 ```